ano4paer/grrln/README.md

 Requirements:

 1. The dependency libraries are shown in *requirements.txt* file and you can install them by using `pip install -r requirements.txt`.

+Attention:

+1. Please adjusting the parameters in the algorithm for getting desired results.